Grab your copy now: The Plant-Powered Plan to Beat Diabetes

 Instructions

-1. Combine split yellow peas, 5 cups of water, garlic, ¾ of the chopped onion, and 1 tablespoon olive oil in a medium pot, cover, and bring to a boil.
+1. Combine split yellow peas, 5 cups of water, garlic, ¾ of the chopped onion, 1 tablespoon of the olive oil, salt, and pepper in a medium pot, cover, and bring to a boil.

 2. Reduce heat to medium-low and simmer for 40 – 45 minutes (may take longer, depending on size of the split peas), stirring occasionally, until peas are very soft and mushy.
 Add additional water as needed to replace moisture lost to cooking.
 Should make a very thick, stew-like consistency.

-3. Remove from heat and mash with a potato masher until very soft.
-May have to add additional liquid to make a thick, creamy texture, without being runny or too dry.
-Season with salt and pepper as desired.
+3. Remove from heat and mash with a potato masher until fairly smooth (I like to leave a few chunks!).
+May add additional liquid in order to make a thick, creamy texture that is not too runny yet not too dry.

 4. Heap on a platter and top with remaining chopped onion, olives, capers, and olive oil.
-Serve with toasted whole grain bread.
+May serve with toasted whole grain bread, if desired.

 5. Makes 10 servings (about 3/4 cup per serving)